Swaledale and Muker meadows

 Sketching near Muker

 I completed a pen and wash sketch, probably taking about 40 minutes in total.
 The composition was there for me, the leading lines of the tumbled down wall taking the eye to the main focal point of the barn.
-I was pelased with this sketch.
+I was pleased with this sketch.

 Job done I headed back the way we came.